jortan02/jortan.dev/src/content/portfolio/tankwars.md

 ---
 published: true
 title: TankWars
-description: Tank Wars is an online multiplayer game.
+description: TankWars is an online multiplayer game.
 Each player is a tank that can move around the map and can earn points by destroying other tanks.
 date: 2021-12-02
 category: Desktop App
 skills: [C#, WinForms]